makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 FingerprintJS Pro offers a superior method of anonymous visitor identification that uses browser fingerprinting in conjunction with cookies, visit history, and geolocation data to create a unique and highly stable visitorID.
 Built by a dedicated browser fingerprinting research team, the library is easy-to-install, [highly accurate](https://dev.fingerprintjs.com/docs/understanding-our-995-accuracy) and effective in stopping fraud and spam.

-The following tutorial uses the CDN option, but the library can also be installed by running `npm install @fingerprintjs/fingerprintjs-pro` and running `import FingerprintJS from '@fingerprintjs/fingerprintjs-pro'`.
+The following tutorial uses the CDN option for installation, but the library can also be installed by running `npm install @fingerprintjs/fingerprintjs-pro` and running `import FingerprintJS from '@fingerprintjs/fingerprintjs-pro'`.

 To get started, create an `index.html` file with the following code between the head tags: